p0dyakov/flutter_interview/README_EN.md

 A zone is a mechanism that allows you to manage and handle errors and other events that occur in certain areas of the code.

 1. Protecting your application from termination due to an unhandled exception
-2. Association of data known as `zone-local values' with individual zones
+2. Association of data known as `zone-local values` with individual zones
 3. Redefining a limited set of methods, such as print() and scheduleMicrotask(), inside part or all of the code
 4. Perform the operation every time the code enters or exits the zone.
 These operations may include starting or stopping a timer or saving a stacktrace.